-Silver Alert declared for missing Anderson man
+Silver Alert canceled for missing Anderson man

 ANDERSON, Ind.– A Silver Alert has been declared for a missing Anderson man.

-Note: UPDATE: The Silver Alert for Terry Jackson has been canceled.
-No further information was immediately released.